Varunbodla/UMBC-DATA606-Capstone/docs/Progress.md

 **Objective** :

-  The main aim of this study is to develop language translation system leveraging deep learning techniques in NLP to enable accurate translations between Hindi to English language.
+  The main aim of this study is to develop language translation system leveraging deep learning techniques in NLP to enable accurate translations between English to Hindi. language.

 **Need of this study** :
 * In a globally interconnected world with diverse linguistic communities, effective communication across language barriers is essential.